CEP-Comwell/proxmox_addons/roles/provision/README.md

   - The template (default `/tmp/provision_nic_assignments-{{ inventory_hostname }}.yml`) contains three sections: `detected_interfaces`, `bridges`, and `bridge_assignments`.
   - Edit `bridge_assignments` to map normalized interface names (e.g. `xg1`, `eth1`, `nic2`) to your desired bridges.

+Important: the role protects the interface currently enslaved to `vmbr0` (the Proxmox web management interface).
+The `nic_pinning` role detects this interface and the generated template includes `protected_management_interface` and `protected_management_mac`. `provision` will refuse to reassign or change that interface — remove it from `bridge_assignments` if you accidentally included it and re-run.

 - Step 3: Apply

   - Run `provision`.
 The role validates the template, optionally honors `provision_preferred_mgmt_mac` or `provision_preferred_mgmt_name`, and maps normalized names back to kernel interface names before applying.